Surya-Interviews/Interview/Python.md

 Your program should be executable on the command line, and must output a JSON object.

-The JSON object should look like this:
+The JSON object should look like this (please pay close attention to the structure):

 ```json
 {